Upper Mustang Trek - 16 Days

 Caves, Monasteries,

-Besides, there are roughly 10,000 man-made caves collectively known as the Mustang Caves or Sky Caves.
-It was created by cutting into the walls of the narrow valley.
+Besides, there are roughly 10,000 man-made caves collectively known as Mustang Caves or Sky Caves.
+It was created by cutting into the walls of narrow valley.
 It is estimated to be older than 3000 years.

 Upper Mustang Trek route